Skip to Content

 • Custody and visitation of the children of the marriage.

-When filing for a no-fault divorce, you have to allege that there are grounds for your divorce, such as:
+When filing for a fault divorce, you have to allege that there are grounds for your divorce, such as:

 • Cruel and inhuman treatment